 💡 A fully decentralized and autonomous organization would require all the details to be written in stone.
 Or, in better terms, written in code.
 What are the payment details for the association, Contractor X and Contractor Y; when would payments be made, when would the final consultation about the results be launched and for how long it would be open for voting.
 What are the voting thresholds to consider a vote approved or rejected, how is communication managed with the chosen contractor, what happens in case the job is not appropriately finished...
 Every single detail would need to be laid out so that a machine could perform the approved task without bringing up any questions.

 In a DAO, once the neighbors voted on their favorite opinion, the decision would be automatically executed, for example, sending the initial payment and starting a counter before the final consultation is launched in the community's app.

 A decentralized autonomous organization (DAO) is a group organized around a mission that coordinates through a shared set of rules enforced on a blockchain.

-Or in other, more informal, words from Cooper Turley, they are “internet communities with a shared cap table and a bank account.”
+Or in other, more down to earth, words from Cooper Turley, they are internet communities with a shared cap table and a bank account.

 Decentralized Autonomous Organizations are the iteration of online communities spun from crypto.
-They share features with previous manifestations of digital associating, such as good old mailing lists, forums, or Facebook groups.
-They add the component of decision-making and financial allocation.
+They share features with previous manifestations of digital ways of associating, such as good old mailing lists, forums or Facebook groups, to which they add the component of decision making and financial allocation.